How Is Eligibility Determined?

 What is financial need?

 Financial need is the difference between the Cost of Attendance and the Expected Family Contribution.
-The government bases the amount of aid you receive on your financial need.
+The College bases the amount and type of aid you receive on your financial need.
 Even if you have no financial need, you may still able to receive non-need based aid, such as scholarships and Unsubsidized Loans.

 Will outside funding affect my financial aid award?

 Your total Financial Aid package includes money from the:

 Your total Financial Aid package cannot exceed your Cost of Attendance (COA).
 Other types of funding may reduce your eligibility for federal and state financial aid.

 Any outside resource you receive will determine the types and amounts of financial aid.
 Some common outside resources include:

 - Certificate of Residency

 Complete the Net Price Calculator to receive an estimate of your eligible grants.